FrancoLiberali/cql/docs/index.rst

   Communications between nodes are TLS encrypted using `shoset <https://github.com/ditrit/shoset>`_.
 - **Persistence** (wip_unstable): Applicative objects are persisted as well as user files.
   Those resources are shared across the clusters to increase resiliency.
+  To achieve this, BaDaaS uses the :doc:`badaas-orm <badaas-orm/index>` component.
 - **Querying Resources** (unstable): Resources are accessible via a REST API.
 - **Posix compliant** (stable): Badaas strives towards being a good unix citizen and respecting commonly accepted norms. (see :doc:`badaas/configuration`)